rose-raphy/ACM_s2_cyber_recruit_Rose_Raphy/Challenge-6/writeup.md

 It also didnt work.

 I checked up in console as well as in Web developer tools.
 There is no additional instructions to these.

+cd Downloads
+python3 -m venv venv (to enable python3 in a virtual environment) source venv/bin/activate python app.py
+(do the stages)